 Now imagine that, while you’re in this state, there’s a loud bang outside your window.
 You pop back into normal awareness.
-Maybe you’re even hyperalert.
-The point is, your mode of thinking changed.
+Maybe you’re even hyperalert for a moment.
+The point is that your mode of thinking changed.

 Different tasks use different modes.
 Imagine wrestling a tiger while your mind wanders.
-Your ancestors like this didn’t do so well.
+Your ancestors who did this didn’t do so well.

 The state we call a hypnotic trance is one such mode of thinking.
 It’s great at imagining possibilities.
 It makes you more open to ideas and suggestions.
 It’s a creative, non-linear state – one that your mind rewards you for entering.